In this article, we are going to break down the differences between Amps vs Watts as well as Volts and OHMS.

 What are Amps:

-Amp which stands for ampere is a unit of measurement of current.
+Amp which stands for ampere is a unit of measurement of electrical current.
 It represents the flow or rate at which charge moves through a conductor such as wires.
 Amp can be measured in various ways and one of the most common ways is by using an Ammeter.

 Amps vs Wattage / Power

-Watts are referred to as power while amps represent the amount of current going through a wire or electricity flow.
-Thus, when you have a high amp going to your device it will drain the battery faster than having a low amp on your device because current is directly proportional to power (watt).
+Watts are referred to as power while amps represent the amount of electrical current going through a wire or electricity flow.
+Thus, when you have a high amp going to your device it will drain the battery faster than having a low amp on your device because electrical current is directly proportional to power (watt).

 So if you have 10 amps going into your device it will use 10 times more energy than when only 1 amp goes into your device.